genesys-neu/s-plane_security/Testbed/README.md

      All arguments are mandatory.
      - Replace `<ip_destination>` with the ip of the other machine you want to exchange traffic with.
      - Replace `<duration>` with the duration of the experiment.
-     - [-r] is the flag that specifies that the specific device is the RU
+     - `-r` is the flag that specifies that the specific device is the RU

 3. **Output**:
    - The script will first establish connection between DU and RU.
-   - It will cyclically run the 'OFH_tgen.py' script for each trace.
+   - It will cyclically run the `OFH_tgen.py` script for each trace.
    - The traffic will be printed on terminal.

 4. **Customization**: